AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 It's also worth noting:
 - This bot *does not* require using your or an alternate account to do its job.
 It uses a single bot-owned account to do its work instead, and doesn't even take up a player slot being on the Realm itself.
-- The bot is open source under the GNU General Public License v3.0[^3], and *will* always be open source.
+- The bot is open source under the GNU Affero General Public License v3.0[^3], and *will* always be open source.
 In general, the bot promotes collaboration with whoever it can find, and is the reason we have partnerships with other bots.

 ### Why can't it track a Realm's chat?